 - Research data collection

 Course content: Year 3

-You should be able to demonstrate a strong interest in Oral Surgery.
-You are most likely to have worked at some point in time, for a hospital-based dental department or at a dental practice with an interest in providing oral surgery care to patients.
+Applicants are deemed to have worked at some point in time, for a hospital-based dental department or in a dental practice with an interest in providing oral surgery services to patients.

 How to apply

 Applications close on 31 May of the year prior to enrolment.